quantstamp/qsp-protocol-audit-contract/README.md

     * `npm run whitelist-contract-dev` - QSP protocol dev stage.
     * `npm run whitelist-contract-prod` - QSP protocol prod stage.

+    Note: a successful return of the whitelisting script does not necessarily mean the transaction is fully completed.
+Please check the status manually on a block explorer and wait for the desired number of confirmations.

 ## Deploy to Ganache

 `npm test` automatically deploys the contract to Ganache and runs tests against it.
 However, there is an option of deploying the contract to Ganache manually (e.g., for purposes of manual testing)